hay/facetool/README.md

 The other way around: apply the face of `face.jpg` to a directory of `heads` and output to a directory called `face-to-dir`

     facetool.py swap -i face.jpg -t heads -o face-to-dir

+When having multiple faces in an input image, select the one you want to use (in the example there are three faces and we want the second face)

+    facetool.py swap -i face.jpg -t head.jpg -o swap.jpg -so x,0,x

+Put one face on all faces in a target image

+    facetool.py swap -i face.jpg -t group.jpg -o swap.jpg -so 0 -sr

+Swap two faces in a single image (given that the image has only two faces)

+    facetool.py swap -i group.jpg -t group.jpg -o group-swapped.jpg -so 1,0

+Only swap nose and mouth

+    facetool.py swap -i face.jpg -t head.jpg -o swap.jpg --no-eyesbrows

+Only swap eyes and brows

+    facetool.py swap -i face.jpg -t head.jpg -o swap.jpg --no-nosemouth

+Only swap mouth

+    facetool.py swap -i face.jpg -t head.jpg -o swap.jpg --only-mouth

 ### Face recognition and clustering